 From a young age, I have loved Disney.
 Little Mermaid was the first film I ever saw and at the ripe age of 26, I can still sing every song plus many more Disney songs.
 ‘Colours of the Wind’ – Tick.
 ‘Be Our Guest’ – Tick.
 ‘A Whole New World’ – Tick.
 Not sung well but with all the magic of Disney and jazz hands.
 Growing up as a family we were very fortunate to travel to Florida multiple times and just cemented the love not just for me but for my whole family.

 My brother turned 30 just before Christmas, he’s fiancée amazingly arranged a surprise trip for him and a group of his friends to spend the weekend before Christmas in Disneyland, Paris.
-Twelve rowdy friends (some may or may not of been dressed as a six foot something male Pocahontas) boarded the Eurostar and in a blink of an eye we were in Paris.
+Twelve rowdy friends (some may or may not have been dressed as a six-foot-something male Pocahontas) boarded the Eurostar and in a blink of an eye, we were in Paris.

 We had tickets to go to the top of the Montparnasse Tower, being 56 stories high with spectacular views across the skyline of all of Paris.
 The Eiffel Tower all tarted up and sparkling for Christmas.
 The city alive and buzzing with the festive cheer in the air.

 Beautiful views make me hunger and luckily we were in stumbling distance from Invictus restaurant.
 A cosy pad with super friendly staff with mouthwatering French dishes on offer.

 For my starter, I went for the pork trotter terrine with marinated mushrooms.
 The meat was meltingly tender with nuggets of buttery fat which was cut through beautifully with the sharpness from the marinade on the mushrooms.